byzer-org/byzer-doc/byzer-lang/en-us/grammar/commands.md

 !delta compact db/tablename 100 3 background;
 ```

-The above code means that the files of the version before `db/table 100` are merged and only three files are kept in each directory.
+The above code will merge all files before version `db/table 100`,  only three files will be kept in each directory.

 - `!plugin`